--Henri Desgrange, L'Équipe article of 1902

 I used to lift the bicycle up by the edge of the saddle, but I damaged a Brooks Pro that way--the rivets that held the leather top to the saddle frame pulled out from being stressed in this unanticipated direction!

-My friend Osman Isvan recently taught me a much better technique.
-The trick is to straddle the bike, put one foot on a pedal, lock up the front brake and press forward on the handlebars.
+My friend Osman Isvan taught me a much better technique.
+The trick is to straddle the bike, put one foot on a pedal, lock up the front brake (another reason to have a front brake) and press forward on the handlebars.
 The forward force on the bars will lift the rear wheel enough to let you revolve the pedal to where you want it.

 Instead of getting off to the side of the bicycle, the fixed-gear rider can go straight off the back.
 This technique works best if you ride with clips and straps, but if you are really proficient in disengaging from clipless pedals, try it at your own risk.